Living in Namibia

 We asked people if there is a lot of crime.
 They answered:

 "Namibia is generally considered to be a safe country with low levels of crime.
 However, there have been reports of violent crime, such as armed robbery, in some areas.
 Petty crime, such as pickpocketing and bag snatching, is also common in tourist areas.
-It is important to be aware of your surroundings and take precautions to protect yourself and your belongings," remarked one expat who made the move to Namibia.
+It is important to be aware of your surroundings and take precautions to protect yourself and your belongings," said one expat who made the move to Namibia.

 Is there a lot of diversity?
 Are people in Namibia accepting of differences?